By Type of Preserves

 Compote is whole fruit (or big pieces of fruit) cooked with sugar just long enough that the fruit still holds its shape.
 Sometimes a looser version of compote—one made with less sugar—is eaten on its own or with whipped cream as a dessert.
 Think of it as sort of a sweet fruit soup.

-Fruit butter is made from fruit pulp, sugar and spices, but contains no pectin, and no actual butter.
-Fruit butters generally have the same consistency as a thick applesauce.
+Fruit butter is made from fruit pulp, sugar, and spices, but contains no pectin, and no actual butter.
+Fruit butters generally have the same consistency as thick applesauce.

-Fruit butters are smooth pureed fruit spreads.
-They do not contain any dairy product or dairy butter.
-The term "butter" refers to their smooth, uniform finely pureed texture.
-Cooked for a long time over low heat, the water is boiled off to produce a think texture & concentrated flavor.
+Fruit butters are smoothly pureed fruit spreads.
+They do not contain any dairy products nor dairy butter.
+The term "butter" refers to its smooth, uniform finely pureed texture.
+Cooked for a long time over low heat, the water is boiled off to produce a thick texture & concentrated flavor.
 Sugar & spices are added.

 Perhaps the most famous apple butter is Belgium’s beloved Sirop de Liège, a thick, refined, almost syrup-like substance made by reducing apples, pears, & dates.
 It is often eaten with cheese, on toast, in a meatball dish called boulets à la liégeoise, and, of course, on waffles.